ohsnyt/ha-grist/README.md

 The scheduler automatically determines how much to charge the battery during off-peak hours, aiming to avoid grid usage during expensive peak times.
 It adapts to changing weather and load conditions using solar forecasts and historical consumption data, and provides manual override options for special circumstances.

-**NOTE: Version 1.0.0 only works with batteries that are managed by State of Charge (not voltage).** For the Sol-Ark and Deye inverters, this is called Lithium batteries of Type 00.
-Subsequent versions may include manage voltage levels instead of state of charge.
+**NOTE: Version 1.0.0 only works with batteries that are managed by State of Charge (not voltage).** Subsequent versions may include manage voltage levels instead of state of charge.
 Let me know if this is important to you.'

-**NOTE**: Installing this integration and using the mode to either Automatic or Manual will turn On the Time of Use feature in your inverter.
+**Be Aware**: Installing this integration and setting the mode to either Automatic or Manual will turn On the Time of Use feature in your inverter.

+## Pros and Cons

+Pros:

+- You will use signficantly less energy from the Grid and your energy bills will be lower.
+- You will have a good idea how long your battery charge will run your loads.

+Cons:

+- You won't have a great excuse to buy more batteries.
+- You need a specific brand of inverter.[^brands]
+- You need to buy and install Solar Assistant.
+- You will have to take some time to set this up.

+[^brands] Currently, only Sol-Ark (Deye-based) inverters are supported.
+Why?
+That is the inverter I own.
+I just don't have access to other inverters to test.
+Support for additional inverter brands may be added in future releases.
+Let me know if there is interest.

 ## Features

 - **Automatic Grid Boost Calculation:**
-  Calculates the required battery charge (SoC) for off-peak charging based on solar forecasts, historical load, and PV performance.
+  Calculates the required battery State of Charge (SoC) for off-peak charging based on solar forecasts, historical load, and PV performance.
 - **Manual Override:**
-  Allows users to manually set the grid boost SoC target.
+  Allows users to manually set the grid boost SoC target for unusual conditions like snow covering your panels.
 - **PV Forecast Integration:**
-  Fetches and automatically adjusts solar production forecasts based on actual PV performance.
+  Allows you to select any of three alternative PV forecasting integrations, and automatically adjusts solar production forecasts based on actual PV performance.
 - **Historical Data Integration:**
   Tracks and averages load and PV production using Home Assistant sensors in order to optimize calculations as seasonal changes occur or system changes are introduced.
 - **Battery and PV Monitoring:**